-Divide the dough into half; place half on a sheet of parchment paper.
-Leave the other half in the bowl and add your food coloring, about a teaspoon at a time, until you get your desired color.
+- Divide the dough in half and put one half on a parchment-lined baking dish.
+Leave half of the mixture in the bowl and gradually apply food colouring, about a teaspoon at a time, before you achieve the perfect shade.

-Slide the rolled out pink dough on top of the white dough.
-(These photos below are much more helpful than my words!)
-Using your parchment paper as a guide, roll the dough into a log.
-You want to make sure that your spiral is tight.
-Slower is better.
+- Place the pink dough, which has been rolled out, on top of the white dough.
+(These images are much more useful than my words!)
+Roll the dough into a log using your parchment paper as a guide.
+You’ll want to make sure your spiral is as tight as possible.
+Slower is preferable.

-Once you roll your log, know that your ends will be wonky, no matter what you do - unless you’re a baking ninja!
-You can discard them or keep the little weird pieces; it all tastes the same!
-Using a sharp knife, cut the log into cookies and place them on the baking sheet.
+- Know that no matter what you do after you’ve rolled your log, the ends would be wonky – unless you’re a baking ninja!
+You should toss them out or keep the odd bits; it all tastes the same!
+Slice the log into cookies with a sharp knife and put them on the baking sheet.

-Bake the cookies for 18-20 minutes.
-I like mine a little softer in the middle, so make sure that you let them cool entirely on the cookie sheet.
-They might be a little delicate to handle until they are fully cooled.
+- Bake the cookies for 18-20 minutes in the oven.
+If you like yours to be a little softer in the centre, leave them to cool completely on the cookie sheet.
+They can be fragile to touch before they have fully cooled.

 For a special treat, try these delicious cookies!